fjomaa38/TP_master/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/fjomaa38/TP_master.git/main)
 ##  Introduction to data analysis and python

-Targeted group: master students (begginers in programming)
+--> Targeted group: master students (begginers in programming)

+--> Concepts addressed: basic descriptive statistics (mean, standard deviation, inter / intra-group, histogram)

 This practical work will be divided into two parts:
-> 1) Statistical processing of photographic
+> 1) Statistical processing of photographic data
 > 2) Analysing atmospheric data (Temperature and precipitation)

 For this we will use several classic Python packages: